 Meningitis is an infection of the layers of tissue (called meninges) that cover the brain and spinal cord.
-Meningitis is often caused by a virus, but the most serious type of meningitis is caused by germs (bacteria).
+Meningitis is often caused by a virus, but the most serious type of meningitis is caused by bacteria.
 Both viral and bacterial meningitis can cause brain problems.

-Older children with meningitis have usually have a stiff neck, fever, and headache
+Older children with meningitis usually have a stiff neck, fever, and headache

 Babies with meningitis are usually cranky (even when being held), eat poorly, or throw up

 Doctors can tell that your child has meningitis using a spinal tap and blood tests

 Vaccines (shots that healthy children need to help protect them from certain infections) can help prevent some types of bacterial infections that cause meningitis